Healthy Recipes Blog

 The ingredients needed to make a yogurt frosting.

-• Greek yogurt: For the best results, use plain, full-fat yogurt, and make sure it's Greek.
-Regular yogurt will be too runny for this recipe.
+• Greek yogurt: Use plain, full-fat yogurt, and make sure it's Greek.
+Regular yogurt is too runny.
+The only acceptable alternative to Greek yogurt is skyr.

 • Sweetener: Your choice!
 You can use powdered sugar, a sugar-free powdered sweetener, or stevia.
 I usually use stevia.

-For a low-carb version of this recipe, replace the powdered sugar with a sugar-free powdered sweetener.
+For a low-carb version, replace the powdered sugar with a sugar-free powdered sweetener.
 Unlike regular powdered sugar, it won't contain cornstarch, so the frosting won't be as thick.

 Another alternative is to use stevia glycerite, as I do in the video below.
 When using stevia, I like to add two tablespoons of coconut flour to the frosting.
 This helps thicken it and make it more durable.
 But don't add more than two tablespoons, or the frosting will become grainy (speaking from experience).